John Anderson (Australian politician)

 As a government minister and later deputy prime minister, Anderson had cabinet responsibility for primary industry policy, including transport infrastructure and agricultural water rights.
 He was a member of Australia's National Security Committee from 1999 to 2005 when it faced the War on terror, in particular the Bali bombings.

 After politics, Anderson has been published for his views on civic freedoms, global food security, modern slavery and the economy.
 In 2017 he launched a web-based interview program, Conversations with John Anderson, featuring interviews with public intellectuals.
+In this role he has advocated for many socially conservative causes, such as the "no" case in the 2023 Australian referendum and the establishment of the Alliance for Responsible Citizenship.

 Early life and education

-Anderson was born in Sydney to Duncan Anderson, and Beryl Mann.
+Anderson was born in Sydney on 14 November 1956.
+He is the son of Duncan Anderson and Beryl Mann.
 His family had been graziers and landowners of Mullaley in northern New South Wales since the 1840s.
-His father, Duncan was taken from farming on being called up to serve with the 12/24th Australian Light Horse in 1938.
-Deployed to North Africa, he commanded a section of three anti-tank guns against the Afrika Korps in the Second Battle of El Alamein in north Africa during World War II.
-He sustained significant wounds and, Anderson would later say, his father's "body, and mind, bore deep scars.
-Returning to Australia he married "the Belle of the District" Beryl Mann John was born to them in 1956 and he was joined by a sister, Jane a year later.
-When he was three years old, his mother died of cancer.
-In 1970, his younger sister Jane died after Anderson hit a cricket ball into the back of her neck while playing cricket at home with his father.
-He would later say, "my childhood ended that day."
+Duncan Anderson served with the Australian Light Horse troops in North Africa during World War II.

+When he was three years old, John's mother died of cancer.
+In 1970, his sister Jane died after being struck on the neck by a cricket ball that had been hit by Anderson (then aged 13) while playing cricket at home with his father.

 Anderson has described his religious upbringing as "very, very nominal Presbyterian".

-As a young child, Anderson was tutored at home by his aunt, Margaret, through Blackfriars Correspondence School.
-At age nine, he was sent to board in Gunnedah where he attended Gunnedah South Public School.
-Anderson was then sent to The King's School in Parramatta, boarding at Waddy House.
+Anderson was tutored at home by his aunt, Margaret, through Blackfriars Correspondence School.
+He attended Gunnedah South Public School in Gunnedah and The King's School in the Sydney suburb of Parramatta, boarding at Waddy House.

 He began a degree in arts and laws at the University of Sydney, where he was a resident of St Paul's College, but dropped law shortly after commencing.
 Anderson graduated with a Bachelor of Arts in history and returned to the family property where he was a farmer and grazier, and completed a Master of Arts during this time.